 There are many hosting sites out there.
-Many places that register domains also offer convenient hosting services, though you should make sure the site has the services you need before signing up.
+Many places that register domains also offer convenient hosting services, though you should ensure the site has the services you need before signing up.
 Blue Host is a shared hosting site for WordPress bloggers who are transitioning to a self-sufficient site.

 When you’re first starting, the cheapest option is often a shared hosting account.
 Prices can start as low as $5-$10 per month.
 Sites that offer this option include iPage, eHost, and In Motion Hosting.
 Research the hosting site before you sign up.

-Another path you can go is to start with a managed hosting service.
+Another path you can go is to start with a WordPress-managed hosting service.
 Check our article How to choose the best-managed WordPress hosting.

 7.3 Content Management System

 You’ve got a domain name and a host where the files associated with it can live.
-Now all you have to do is make your blog and transfer it to the host—and if you’re not a technically-minded person, this can be very intimidating.
+All you have to do is make your blog and transfer it to the host—and if you’re not a technically-minded person, this can be very intimidating.

 A Content Management System (CMS) is a piece of software you install directly on your web host (not your computer) that streamlines the addition of necessary site features like tags and categories for pages, search and archive functions, forums, and comments sections.